Biology meets technology.

 Three Michigan Engineering faculty help to elevate communities and systems through a people-first approach to teaching.

-The post Expert take: Engineering for the success of humanity appeared first on Engineering Research News.
+The post Expert take: Engineering for the success of humanity appeared first on Michigan Engineering News.

 Mechanical engineers at the University of Michigan are tackling mysteries of bone density loss in space and on Earth.

-The post Gravity’s impact on bone cells—experiments heading to the International Space Station appeared first on Engineering Research News.
+The post Gravity’s impact on bone cells—experiments heading to the International Space Station appeared first on Michigan Engineering News.

 Elaheh Ahmadi, David Blaauw, Michael Flynn, Hun-Seok Kim, Hessam Mahdavifar, and Zhengya Zhang bring their expertise and creativity to this nationwide undertaking in the area of semiconductors and information & communication technologies.